vuminhkhoi1802/scentronix-backend-test/README.md

 - `findServer`:
   + Accepts urls and priorities as query parameters.
+  + Validate the incoming request body using Yup schema library.
   + Logs the incoming request.
   + Calls the service to find the server with the lowest priority.